 Jesus was born enlightened.

-However, coming to Earth with this knowledge and these gifts set Him apart from others from the moment He came to Earth until the moment He died.
+However, coming to Earth with this knowledge and these gifts set Him apart from others from when He came to Earth until He died.

-He required it, but He did not necessarily like it, because His life purpose was to become close to people and earn their trust, so He could teach them.
+He required it, but He did not necessarily like it because His life purpose was to become close to people and earn their trust so that He could teach them.

-When one is so obviously different from everyone around them, this is very difficult to achieve.
+This is very difficult to achieve when one is so obviously different from everyone around them.

 People often fear what they don’t understand, then and now.

-Rarely do they trust those who are as different from the norm as was Jesus?
+Rarely do they trust those who are as different from the norm as Jesus.

-Those who found trust and faith through Him were the ones who were able to overcome their fears and insecurities.
+Those who found trust and faith in Him were the ones who were able to overcome their fears and insecurities.

-It was never Jesus’s goal to be worshipped, and it is still not something He desires.
+It was never Jesus’s goal to be worshipped; it is still not something He desires.